DanielHearn/codepen-downloader/README.md

 # Downpen
 > Codepen backup download tool

-- Downpen allows for exporting for all of a user's pens from Downpen
+- Downpen allows for exporting for all of a user's pens from Codepen

 # To Run

 1. npm install
 2. node app.js "username" "password"
-- username and password should be your codepen username and password which is required to export pens
+- username and password should be your codepen username and password which is required by the site to export pens

 ## Meta